Dr. Matthew Paldy, PhD, LP

 Therapeutic work focuses on reducing pressure, restoring emotional safety, and helping couples understand the relational meaning of desire rather than treating it as a performance or obligation.

-As emotional safety increases, couples often rediscover forms of closeness that feel more natural, less defended, and more internally connected.
+As emotional safety increases, couples often rediscover forms of closeness that feel more natural, less defended, and more emotionally connected.

 When Sexual Intimacy Becomes Clinically Significant

-Sexual intimacy concerns become clinically significant when they begin to reflect broader relational disconnection—when avoidance, anxiety, or conflict consistently interfere with closeness and repair.
+Sexual intimacy concerns become clinically significant when they reflect broader relational disconnection—when avoidance, anxiety, or conflict consistently interfere with closeness and repair.

-At that point, therapy shifts from symptom-focused solutions to understanding the emotional system shaping distance and desire.
+At that point, therapy shifts from symptom-focused solutions to understanding the emotional system shaping both desire and distance.